Jonathan2251/lbd/source/gpu.rst

     - Cuda Thread
     - Each SIMD Thread has 16 Lanes.
     - A vertical cut of a thread of SIMD instructions corresponding to one element executed by one SIMD Lane.
 It is a vector instruction with processing 16-elements.
   * - Chime
     - Chime
     - Each SIMD Lane has 2 chimes.
+    - One clock rate of rest of chip executes 2 data elements on two Cuda-core as :numref:`sm`.
-    - If vector length would be 32 (32 elements) and SIMD Lanes is 16, the chime is 2 clock cycles, also known as “ping pong” cycles.
+      Vector length is 32 (32 elements).
+SIMD Lanes is 16.
+Chime is 2.
+      This ALU clock cycles, also known as “ping pong” cycles.
       As :numref:`grid` for the later Fermi-generation GPUs.
-      Each SIMD Thread (Warp) has 32 elements run as :numref:`threadslanes` on 16 SIMD lanes (number of functional units just same as in vector processor).
-      So it takes 2 clock cycles to (chime is 2 clock cycles) complete [#lanes]_.

 Mapping data in GPU
 ~~~~~~~~~~~~~~~~~~~